Lowland single malts: Legal status

 The distinction between the Lowlands and the Highlands was originally drawn by the 1784 Wash Act.
 Highland distilleries were taxed based upon the size of their still; Lowland distilleries were taxed per gallon in the wash.
 This led to outrage from Lowland distillers over their comparably high duty rates.

 Today the term Lowland is a "protected locality" for Scotch Whisky distilling under UK Government legislation.
 The modern Lowland–Highland line is drawn by the Scotch Whisky Regulations 2009 as follows:

 This line is distinct from the geological Highland Fault line to the north.
 If the geological line were used, several Highland distilleries would become Lowland ones, including Loch Lomond and Fettercairn.
 According to Visit Scotland, the Lowlands region covers "much of the Central Belt and the South of Scotland including Edinburgh & The Lothians, Glasgow & The Clyde Valley, the Kingdom of Fife, Ayrshire, Dumfries & Galloway and the Scottish Borders".
-There were 18 distilleries in the region as of 2019, including some that opened quite recently, such as Lindores Abbey Distillery, Clydeside Distillery and Glasgow Distillery Company.
+There were 18 distilleries in the region as of 2019, including some that opened quite recently, such as Lindores Abbey, Clydeside and Glasgow.